Symmetry in Neural Network Parameter Spaces: Parameter Space Symmetry

 \begin{example}[Softmax \citep{bridle1989training}] The softmax function $\sigma\colon \R^h \to \R^h$ is defined as $\sigma(z)_i = e^{z_i}/\sum_j e^{z_j}$.
 Consider the function $f(W, X) = \sigma(W X)$, where $W \in \Par = \R^{m \times n}$ and $X \in \R^{n \times k}$, and $\sigma$ applies on the rows of $WX$.
 Then $f$ has a translation symmetry, acting on $\Par$ by $(g \cdot W)_i = W_i + g$ for each row $W_i$, with $g \in (\R^n, +)$, the additive group over $\R^n$ \citep{kunin2021neural}. \end{example}

 Many architectures have parameter symmetries given by a symmetric group.
 This symmetry can often be interpreted as permutation of neurons or components along with their associated weights, as shown in Examples 2.7, 2.8 and Figure \ref{fig:symmetry-from-architecture}(c).
+Similar forms of symmetry have also been identified in recurrent neural networks \citep{albertini1995recurrent}.

 \begin{example}[Pointwise Activation] Feedforward networks with pointwise activations that use the same scalar function across coordinates have permutation symmetries.
 Consider a two-layer neural network $f(W_2, W_1, X) = W_2 \sigma(W_1 X)$ with $(W_2, W_1) \in \Par = \R^{m \times h} \times \R^{h \times n}$, $X \in \R^{n \times k}$, and any pointwise activation function $\sigma$ with $\sigma_i = \sigma_j$ for all $i,j$.
 There is a permutation symmetry acting on $\Par$ by $g \cdot (W_2, W_1) = (W_2 g^{-1}, g W_1)$, for $g \in \text{S}_h$ \citep{hecht1990algebraic}. \end{example}